 In March, Courtyard by Marriott launched Bistro Bar across its more than 900 properties in the United States.
-The brand designed the new evening dining experience with its core customers in mind—business travelers and, specifically, guests who enjoy new places, new experiences, and meeting new people while travelers.
+The brand designed the new evening dining experience with its core customers in mind—business travelers and, specifically, guests who enjoy new places, new experiences, and meeting new people while traveling.
 The newly developed menu of classic American fare with a twist incorporates fresh ingredients, seasonal dishes, and hand-crafted cocktails.

 Callette Nielsen, vice president and global brand leader for Marriott’s Courtyard, Fairfield, Four Points, and SpringHill Suites brands, tells LODGING that the company’s internal research team tested the menu to ensure that it stayed true to what existing Courtyard guests expect of the brand while also creating something interesting enough to pull in new guests.